SNAP payment error rates by state

 Last updated: February 2026

-SNAP payment error rates measure the percentage of Supplemental Nutrition Assistance Program benefits that are issued incorrectly — whether as overpayments to ineligible households or underpayments to eligible ones.
-These rates matter because they directly affect the accuracy and fiscal integrity of a program that distributes over $94 billion annually (FY 2024) to more than 42 million Americans.
-Even small percentage-point differences translate into billions of dollars in misallocated funds and, under new federal rules, significant cost-sharing obligations for states.
+SNAP payment error rates (USDA's official measure of improper payments) track the percentage of Supplemental Nutrition Assistance Program benefits issued incorrectly each year, whether as overpayments to households or underpayments that leave eligible families short.
+These rates matter because they directly affect the accuracy and long-term sustainability of a program that delivers over $94 billion annually to more than 42 million Americans.
+Even small percentage-point differences translate into billions of dollars, and strengthening payment accuracy is a bipartisan priority for keeping SNAP reliable for the people who depend on it.

 Across all states and the District of Columbia, error rates currently range from 3.28% (South Dakota) to 24.66% (Alaska), with a national average of 10.93%.
-The interactive map below shows official FY 2024 data for all 50 states and Washington, D.C. — click any state to see its detailed error rate breakdown and estimated OBBBA cost-share exposure.
+The interactive map below shows official USDA FNS FY 2024 data for all 50 states and Washington, D.C.
+Click any state to see its detailed error rate breakdown and estimated H.R.
+1 cost-share exposure.

 Interactive error rate map